glennklockwood/limelead/content/pages/benchmarks/mdtest.md

 (`-b 2`) and, as before, the number of items (`-n`) are evenly spread across everything and rounded down to ensure that every directory contains the same number of items.
-In the above case with `-n 20`, our tree is so heavily branched that we can only create one file in each directory of our tree.
+In the above case with `-n 20`, our tree is so heavily branched that we can only create two files (one per MPI rank) in each directory of our tree.

 Once you have decided on a suitable tree, the _number of items_ should be a multiple of _depth_ &#215; _branching factor_